Bishopsbourne, Tasmania

 Bishopsbourne is an agricultural rural locality in the local government area (LGA) of Northern Midlands in the Central LGA region of Tasmania, which is about 19 km south-west of the town of Longford.
 The 2016 census recorded a population of 136.

 Bishopsbourne holds historical significance for establishing Christ College, Australia's first tertiary education institution, and registered Tasmanian heritage sites, The Anglican Church of the Holy Nativity and cemetery.

 History

+Indigenous history

 For approximately 40,000 years, the traditional owners of these plains were the Panninher people of the Stoney Creek Nation, who lived on and shaped the lands for thousands of years with their own law, customs, language, cosmology, and farming.
 The Panninher clan set-up numerous mountain rockshelter camps within the tiered mountains known as taytitikithika, and used the river tilapangka as a pathway.

+Colonial settlement

-In 1821 the invading British colonial government settled and granted land in the district to released convicts, farmers, and colonists.
+In 1821, the invading British colonial government settled and granted land in the district to released convicts, farmers, and colonists.
 Families began constructing homes, convict-quarters, and farms.
 Bushrangers were known to come down from the mountains to rob homesteads such as Enfield mansion.
 The Panninher people, who had already suffered from European diseases, resisting takeover of their country, and settler harassment, were dispossessed and displaced by the land grants.

-Meaning 'bishop's villa by the stream,' Bishopsbourne's boundaries were established in 1848.
+With a name meaning 'bishop's villa by the stream,' Bishopsbourne's colonial boundaries were established in 1848.
+Notable early settlers included William Field (1774–1837), a former convict who became a prominent pastoralist and horse racing enthusiast, owner of the Enfield estate.
+William Webb (1792–1868), also a former convict, ran the "Bush Inn" from 1844, once advertised as Tasmania’s most profitable hotel.
+The premises later operated as the local store, post office, telephone exchange and now a private residence.
+The Bishopsbourne Post Office opened on 31 December 1846 (closed in 1976).

+Establishment of Christ College

+In 1846, Australia's oldest tertiary institution, Christ College, was established in Bishopsbourne by Bishop Francis Nixon (1803–1879), Tasmania's first Anglican bishop.
+Modelled after Oxford and Cambridge, at its peak 110 students (all male and Anglican) studied at the College.
+The grounds contained a chapel, hall, library, museum, and cricket oval, where the first games of Rugby football were played in Australia.